aws/aws-toolkit-azure-devops/Docs/TestPlan.md

 something that could be called a unit as they only interact with services directly using parameters, but for most other tasks unit testing should be able to be improved greatly.

+#### Current tests

 Currently, CloudFormationUtils, SdkUtils, and BeanstalkUtils have unit tests testing success and failure paths for every function contained in them.

+As they exist today, the current Unit Tests do not have any obvious gaps.
+Every part of the project that is unit testable has tests that are meant to succeed and fail, and they have high (>80%) branch coverage.

+#### Testing Gaps

+The biggest gap in unit testing is that more modules need to be refactored so unit tests can be added: only a small percentage of the project has any unit tests.

 ### Functional Tests